Skip to main content

 finally:

-The context manager (with mw:) is the recommended pattern for all production use.
-It correctly handles success, exceptions, and explicit failure marking without any extra code.
+The context manager is the recommended pattern.
+It handles success, exceptions, and explicit failure marking with no extra code.